-2. Dust the screen to remove any dirt particles.
-Wipe the screen with a soft, lint-free cloth to remove dust.
+Next, dust the screen to remove any dirt particles and then wipe the screen with a soft, lint-free cloth to remove any residual dust.
 If you can’t see any visible smudges after you’re done dusting, stop here.

-3. Make a mild mixture of isopropyl alcohol and water.
-Use your measuring cup to ensure you’re that it’s equal parts water and alcohol.
-Don’t have a measuring cup?
-Use a shot glass to measure quantities before mixing.
-In any case, just make sure that you’re not overdoing it with the isopropyl alcohol.
-The solution shouldn’t be more than half alcohol or it could cause damage to the screen.
+Mix the isopropyl alcohol with water using a measuring cup, ensuring the solution is equal parts water and alcohol.
+If you don’t have a measuring cup, try using a shot glass to measure quantities before mixing.
+In any case, just make sure that you’re not overdoing it with the alcohol — the resulting solution shouldn’t be more than half alcohol or it can damage the display.

-4. Dip and wipe.
-Dip your cloth into the solution and then ring it out to remove excess moisture.
-You want the cloth to be damp, not wet.
-Wipe the damp cloth over the screen very gently.
+Dip your cloth into your newly-minted solution and ring it out to remove excess moisture.
+You want the cleaning cloth to be damp, but not wet.
+Afterward, gently wipe the damp cloth across your display.

-5. Dry with a clean, soft, lint-free cloth.
-Use the second cloth to dry your LCD or plasma screen.
-Don’t leave any moisture on it — especially before turning the TV back on.
+Use the second lint-free cloth to dry your display.
+Don’t leave any moisture on it, especially before turning the TV back on.

 - If your TV’s bezel makes it difficult to clean the corners and near the edges of the display, use a Q-tip dampened with your solution to get to the hard-to-reach areas.

-- Make certain you’re using the right chemical.
-Don’t use ethyl alcohol, acetone, toluene, ethyl acid, ammonia, or methyl chloride — only isopropyl alcohol
+- Make sure you’re using the right chemical.
+Don’t use ethyl alcohol, acetone, toluene, ethyl acid, ammonia, or methyl chloride — only isopropyl alcohol.

-- Always use a clean cloth — tiny hard particles can get trapped in cloth fibers and leave scratches
+- Always use a clean cloth, as hard particles can get trapped in cloth fibers and leave unwanted scratches.

-- Get the cloth damp.
-Not wet, just damp.
-You don’t want drops running down the screen after you wipe.
+- Ensure your cloth is damp.
+You don’t want drops running down your display with each wipe.

-- DO NOT use Windex or other glass cleaners!
-These generally contain ammonia and WILL hurt your LCD screen.
+- Do not use Windex or other glass cleaners!
+Said solutions generally contain ammonia and will hurt your TV screen.